szczyglis-dev/py-gpt/docs/source/tools.rst

 .. image:: images/v2_draw.png
    :width: 800

-To quick capture the screenshot click on the option ``Ask with screeshot`` in tray-menu dropdown:
+To quick capture the screenshot click on the option ``Ask with screenshot`` in tray-icon dropdown:

 .. image:: images/v2_screenshot.png
-   :width: 400
+   :width: 300

 Calendar
 =========

 Using the calendar, you can go back to selected conversations from a specific day and add daily notes.
-After adding a note, it will be marked on the list, and you can change the color of its label by right-clicking and selecting Set label color.
+After adding a note, it will be marked on the list, and you can change the color of its label by right-clicking and selecting ``Set label color`` option.
 By clicking on a particular day of the week, conversations from that day will be displayed.

 .. image:: images/v2_calendar.png
    :width: 800